Incident Response

 In conducting the security incident investigation, NFIR works according to the Incident Response procedures of NIST and SANS to conduct thorough and reliable investigations.
 In addition, experience and analytical skills are at the basis of every solved security incident.
 If your organisation already has Incident Response procedures, then NFIR follows those procedures.

-• Triage: the purpose of this step is to identify the source(s) and affected devices and/or systems, set priorities based on these and determine the plan of approach for further research.
+1. Triage: this step aims to identify the source(s) and affected devices and/or systems, use it to prioritize and determine the plan of action for further investigation.
 At the same time, data is safeguarded in a forensic way for possible further investigation.

-• Containment: this process involves restoring the affected devices and/or systems and verifying the security so that normal operations can be resumed.
+2. Containment: This process involves restoring affected devices and/or systems and verifying security so that normal operations can resume.

-• Post incident activities: when the incident is resolved, a forensic investigation report is drawn up.
+3. Post-incident activities.: when the incident is resolved, a forensic investigation report is prepared.
 The report proposes solutions to prevent a similar event from occurring in the future.
 NFIR can also support and/or advise in the communication towards the Data Protection Authority, attorney at law and other parties involved.

 We use the existing knowledge and skills of the client in the Triage phase.
 The Incident Response team starts on site and creates a plan of action.
 Thanks to our procedures and checklists, we can take action quickly and minimise the negative effects of the cyber security incident.
 During this entire investigation, NFIR will work in a forensic responsible manner in order to be able to produce a forensic report later in the process.
 If you have suspicions of culpability or recoverability against a natural or legal person, you can also engage us to conduct an investigation.
 Our reports are legally valid.
 You can use the NFIR report as evidence in a court case or for a report to the (Dutch) Data Protection Authority (DPA) in the event of a data breach.